delphidabbler/ddablib/README.md

 Therefore, on 2022-05-21, the long overdue decision was taken to split the Git repo into 17 different repositories, one for each sub-project.
 A new [GitHub organization](https://github.com/ddablib) was set up and all the new repositories were created there.

 The Git `filter-branch` command was used to split the repositories.
-This flattened the `develop` branch into the `main` branch so that all changes since the conversion from Subversion that had been made in the `develop` branch now appear in `main`.
+This flattened the `develop` branch into the `main` branch so that all changes since the conversion from Subversion that had been made in the `develop` branch now appeared in `main`.

 Tags were preserved (although some errors were corrected).
 Each release tag was renamed from `<projectname>-v9.9.9` format to `version-9.9.9` format.
 A replacement `svn-import` tag was added to each repository at the last commit before conversion to Git.
 Finally, a new `ddablib-split` tag was added at the last commit made before the monolithic Git repository was divided.

 Each library project's latest release had a GitHub release created for it.
+Earlier releases remain available on [SourceForge](https://sourceforge.net/projects/ddablib/files/).

 Following the split, commits to [delphidabbler/ddablib](https://github.com/delphidabbler/ddablib) are once again being made directly to `main`.
 Such commits are only for the purpose of archiving this repository.
 The [`begin-archiving-process`](https://github.com/delphidabbler/ddablib/commits/begin-archiving-process) tag marks the start of this process.

+The [new repositories](https://github.com/ddablib) are being developed using the GitFlow methodology.